 - The Blank: What the killer is described as, though he's really just a guy with stocking over his head.

-- Bound and Gagged: Lacey's mother's boyfriend should not have done that to Willy...
+- Lacey's mother's boyfriend should not have done that to Willy...

-- Lacey had a dream involving Willy doing this to a woman.
+- Lacey has a dream involving Willy doing this to a woman.

 - Chekhov's Gunman: The mirror in the introduction where Lacey witnessed Willy murdering their mother's boyfriend.
 That somehow stored his spirit, which Lacey accidentally released, or angered by striking at it.

-- Minor Injury Overreaction Quite common in the first movie.
+- Minor Injury Overreaction: Quite common.
 Among other things, people die from being hit by an opening drawer and from being trapped by a closing window.

 - Red Herring: Willy's dream sequence and attempted murder, as well as covering up all the mirrors.
 Turns out he has nothing to do with actually killing anybody in this film.

 - Sequel Hook: The mirror is destroyed but the one shard stuck to the kid's leg glows red implying the killer ghost is still very much active.